 By submitting this form, I give OurChurch.Com permission to send me communication by email.

-In these two videos we’ll look at whether SEO is an investment or an expense as well as how to measure the results of the SEO to determine what you are getting out of it.
-The first video talks about whether SEO is an investment or not and what to expect to get from it.
-The second video then continues on talking how to know whether the SEO you are doing is helping you to achieve your goals.
+In these two videos we look at whether SEO is an investment or an expense as well as how to measure the return-on-investment (ROI) of SEO.
+The first video we talk about whether SEO is an investment or expense and what to expect from it.